KDE/documentation-docs-kdenlive-org/user_interface/monitors.rst

    * - |keyframe-add|
      - Add a keyframe
    * - |keyframe-record|
      - Add automatic keyframe.
-Once enabled a red dot |media-record| will appear on top of the toolbar.
+Once enabled, a red dot |media-record| will appear on top of the toolbar.
 More details can be found in the :ref:`effects-working_auto_keyframes` section.

 Grab the handles to change the size of the clip.
 Holding :kbd:`Shift` maintains the aspect ratio, holding :kbd:`Ctrl` resizes in all directions equally (essentially keeping the center position in place).